sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

 - Maturity Assessment using [IITB's SDLC & Product Delivery Guidebook](https://esdc-iitb-sdlc-pdg-staging.azurewebsites.net/)
 - Agile Training (e.g. using the Interoperability team's services)
 - Product Management Training (e.g. using external firm services)

+## When Formal Projects Are Used

+This section will provide guidance on when formal projects are used….
+Soon to develop…

+**Projects**: is defined by the Treasury Board as “an activity or series of activities that has a beginning and an end.
+A project is required to produce defined outputs and realize specific outcomes in support of a public policy objective, within a clear schedule and resource plan.
+A project is undertaken within specific time, cost, and performance parameters.” (source: [PPPM](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All Documents/Policy on Project and Programme Management.pdf))

+**Formal Projects**: projects to be formalized at corporate committees (e.g. Investment Projects, Lite Projects, Branch Initiatives)

 ## Appendix A - Business View of Job Bank's Family of Products